Go to the Students section

 However, as a Part-time, Online or Distance Learning student, we appreciate that it may not be possible for you to visit the library in person, and there are lots of resources available online which you can use from your home or work PC, laptop or mobile device.

 The following sections list details about some of our key resources.
-If you have any questions about any of the resources, then please do contact us by email or phone using our contact details in the box to the right.
+If you have any questions about any of the resources, then please do contact us by email email@example.com or phone 01865 483135.

-We also have a Facebook page and a Twitter account @OBUHealthLibs.
+We have a Facebook page and a Twitter account @OBUHealthLibs.

 We've produced a handy video guide to help you use our books and journals.